ddnexus/pagy/docs/api/backend.md

 For overriding convenience, the `pagy` method calls two sub-methods that you may want to override in order to customize it for any type of collection (e.g. different ORM types, Array, elasticsearch results, etc.).

-However, keep in mind that the whole module is basically providing a single functionality: getting a pagy instance and the paginated items.
-You could re-write the whole module as one single and simple method specific to your need. (see [Writing your own pagy methods](#writing-your-own-pagy-methods))
+However, keep in mind that the whole module is basically providing a single functionality: getting a Pagy instance and the paginated items.
+You could re-write the whole module as one single and simple method specific to your need. (see [Writing your own Pagy methods](#writing-your-own-pagy-methods))

 **Notice**: This module is also extended with a few _specific_ extra methods that paginate array collections, if you use the [array extra](../extras/array.md).